Marta44/Stroll-Brighton/README.md

 - I want to use the map as a regular user to explore and find new places in Brighton.
 - I want to be contacted through a contact form to my personal email address, be able to guide tourists and give them suggestions.
-- I want to develop a "Stroll Brighton" community.
+- I want users to click on the links of the recommended places and access to their websites.

 ## User Experience (UX)